 - The head will appear misshapen or perhaps even slanted.

-- The ears will be uneven; one side either being too high up on the head or the maybe one protrudes forward more than the other.
+- The ears will be uneven; one side either being too high up on the head or maybe one protrudes forward more than the other.

 In more serious cases, your baby’s head may not grow properly.
 There may be some hard edges or ridges along the skull.
 There will also be no soft spot on your baby’s head.
 Finally, the facial features might be uneven, or there may even be other facial defects present.

-How is Plagiocephaly Diagnosed
+How Is Plagiocephaly Diagnosed?

 The skull of a baby is soft, and it is still developing, continuing to grow and change shape as time goes on.
 It will be easy for you, as parents, to identify whether or not your baby’s head is growing, and as the doctor will also measure your baby’s head during the usual check-ups, she will also be able to tell immediately if something is wrong.